5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### PATCH Data/Action/{id}
-Modify an existing action entity.
+Modify an existing Action entity.

 Param:

-* id - provide the guid id for the desired action entity to be modified ex.
+* id - provide the guid id for the desired Action entity to be modified ex.
 425b46eb-eaea-45e0-8769-4926159f9c87.

 ```json
 {